COVID-19—We’re in this together

 OCLC Virtual Town Hall: Libraries and the COVID-19 Crisis

-We recently held a virtual town hall that featured Skip Prichard, President and CEO of OCLC; staff from OCLC WebJunction and the OCLC Research Library Partnership program; and guest panelists from public, academic, special, and school libraries who shared insights about how libraries are moving services, programming, and learning online.
+In April 20020, we held a virtual town hall that featured Skip Prichard, President and CEO of OCLC; staff from OCLC WebJunction and the OCLC Research Library Partnership program; and guest panelists from public, academic, special, and school libraries who shared insights about how libraries are moving services, programming, and learning online.
 View the recording and find additional resources at oc.lc/covid-townhall.

 WebJunction support for public libraries